solo-fsw/sosxr-unity-enhancedlogger/README.md

         // Or from the static class:
         // These are useful when the object you're calling the Log from can be destroyed.
 Be careful with the second one, thay may cause a NullReferenceException anyway.
-        Log.Info("Provide a name here", "This is an info message.");
+        Log.Static("This is an info message.", LogLevel.Info);
-        Log.Error(nameof(SomeObscureClass), "This is an error message.");
+        Log.Static("This is a debug  message.");
     }
 }
 ```

 It also works on static classes, or classes that are not derived from `MonoBehaviour`.
 Just use the `Log` class
-directly (e.g. `Log.Debug("This is a debug message.");`).
+directly (e.g. `Log.Static("This is a debug message.");`).

 ## Tests

-You can find tests in the LogTests.cs file.
+You can find tests in the `LogTests.cs` file.
 To run the tests, open the Unity Test Runner and execute the tests from
 there.

 ## Contributing